ThierryHFR/scangearmp2/README.md

 </br>
 ADVANTAGES
 </br>
-Better image quality than pixma backend (with an output image size of 2480x3507 pixels) </br>
+Better image quality than 'pixma' backend (with an output image size of 2480x3507 pixels) </br>
 Usable in Wi-fi.</br>
 </br>
 </br>